 Divine Horsemen: The Living Gods of Haiti, taken from the title of Deren's monograph, was released in 1977.

-The Ito compilation which claims to contain footage from 1947 to 1951 also includes material from 1954.
+The Ito compilation which claims to contain footage from 1947 to 1951 also includes material from 1954 (ceremonies, dance performances by locals, documentation of Voudoun altars, carnivals and festivals).
 There is some synchronization of sound to image such as birds chirping or their wings fluttering but the predominant focus is on the music of the ceremonies--in particular ceremonie caille (described below by Deren).
 The narrators were John Genke with Joan Pape reading a short description of the Agwe ceremony.
 Focus is on the different loa, or gods and goddesses in Voudoun ceremony including Legba, Ogun, Ghede, Erzulie, Damballah and Azacca and Agwe--with animation of the particular vevers.

 Boston University Mugar Library Special Collections, Home of the Maya Deren Collection

 Marie Deren, Maya's mother, bequeathed her deceased daughter's papers , photographs and sound recordings to Boston University Mugar Library Special Collections, which is the largest center for Deren researchers in the world.
 One interesting document found there is Deren's Guide to Haiti Film Catalogue, a shot description of 5400 ft of her best footage from Haiti.
 This inventory is the best record for understanding her footage.
 The film was divided into seventeen sections.
 The first eight reels were for the eight day ceremonie caille filmed in 1947; the next four reels were sections she refilmed of the ceremony in 1949; the last five reels were dance festivals and ceremonies, dates between 1949 and 1954.

 Reel 1 Ceremonies, Yam, Legba and House

 Reel 2 Ceremonies Ogoun and part of Azacca